SNHP 405 - Informatics and Data Management » Spring 2023 » Test 1

 Prior to the 1960s, those portions of the general population who had health insurance obtained it as a fringe benefit of their employment.
 This excluded two portions of the general population.
 In response, the federal government amended the Social Security Act in 1965 to provide two government subsidized health care programs.
 What are these two programs and what population do they cover?

-A. Medicare for the elderlies and Medicaid for people with limited income
+Medicare for the elderlies and Medicaid for people with income

-B. Medicare for the elderlies and Medicaid for people with income
+Medicare for the elderlies and Medicaid for people with no income

-C. Medicare for the elderlies and Medicaid for people with no income
+Medicare for the elderlies and Medicaid for people with limited income

 Question #37